The Local Governing Body (LGB):

 - To ensure clarity of vision, ethos and strategic direction;

-- Hold the head teacher to account for the educational performance of the Academy and its children;
+- To hold the head teacher to account for the educational performance of the Academy and its children;

-- Oversee the financial performance of the Academy and making sure its money is well spent.
+- To oversee the financial performance of the Academy and making sure its money is well spent.

 Together, the governors are responsible for:

 - Setting aims and targets for the Academy and checking their progress towards attaining these;

 - Monitoring how well the Academy’s policies and plans are working;

 - Accounting for the performance of the Academy and the Local Governing Body;

 - Working with the Head teacher to make sure that teaching at the Academy is effective and good quality and the children are making the best possible progress;

 - Taking general responsibility for the Academy and its budget;

 - Challenging and supporting the senior management team and taking opportunities to show interest in and appreciation of staff and children;